Health Library

 How well do they work?

-How do you use a male condom?
+How do you use an external condom?

 What else do you need to know?